 The board can store two firmware versions, called STD and BKP respectively; at Power On, a microcontroller reads the Flash Memory and programs the module with the firmware version selected via the J13 jumper (see § 3.6), which can be placed either on the STD position, or in the BKP position.
-It is possible to upgrade the board firmware via VME, by writing the Flash: for this purpose, download the software package available at: http://www.caen.it/nuclear/product.php?mod=V1290A
+It is possible to upgrade the board firmware via VME, by writing the Flash: for this purpose, download the software package available at: www.caen.it website.

-The package includes the new firmware release file and a text file with C program examples which will guide the Usert through the development of the software necessary in order to update the Flash Memory.
+The package includes the new firmware release program file and a text file with C program examples which will guide the User through the development of the software necessary in order to update the Flash Memory.